 He had to have people hyping the business.

-And the way they were doing this was running out and then telling people about these great returns this guy's getting and denying them access to the fund.
+And the way they were doing this was running out and then telling people about these great returns this guy's getting and then denying them access to the fund.

-And you tell somebody, especially this crowd that thinks they're a cut above anyway, you tell them there's something super exclusive outperforming anything, and they can't get in, that just makes them want it more, and so you hook them.
+And you tell somebody, especially this crowd that thinks they're a cut above anyway, you tell them there's something super exclusive outperforming anything and they can't get in.

-So he had a bunch of runners, he had a bunch of hookers that were getting these people in.
+He had a bunch of hookers that were getting these people in.

-Uh the schemer takes his and puts it someplace.
+The schemer takes his and puts it someplace.

-Then he buys his brother home.
+Then he buys a brother home.

-He buys all these uh all these things.
+He buys all these things.

 Look at Bernie.

-And then Bernie starts joining country clubs, starts playing golf with these guys, and he starts joining these charities himself.
+And then Bernie starts joining country clubs, starts playing golf with these guys.

 And he starts showing up with all these charitable benefits in black tie.